-C - Bank Reconciliations
+3) Bank Reconciliations

-3. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
+A. Obtain a listing of entity bank accounts for the fiscal period from management and management's representation that the listing is complete.
 Ask management to identify the entity's main operating account.
 Select the entity's main operating account and randomly select 4 additional accounts (or all accounts if less than 5).
 Randomly select one month from the fiscal period, obtain and inspect the corresponding bank statement and reconciliation for each selected account, and observe that:

-A listing of bank accounts was provided and included a total of 2 bank accounts.
+A listing of bank accounts was provided and included a total of two bank accounts.
 Management represented that the listing is complete.

-We obtained the bank reconciliations for the month ending June 30, 2023, resulting in 2 bank reconciliations obtained and subjected to the below procedures.
+We obtained the bank reconciliations for the month ended June 30, 2024, resulting in two bank reconciliations obtained and subjected to the below procedures.

-- a) Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged); - It was noted the bank reconciliations were prepared within 2 months of the related statements closing date; however there was no notation of who prepared the reconciliations. - b) Bank reconciliations include written evidence that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and c) Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.
+i.
+Bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date (e.g., initialed and dated, electronically logged);

+ii.
+Bank reconciliations include written evidence that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation within 1 month of the date the reconciliation was prepared (e.g., initialed and dated, electronically logged); and iii.
+Management has documentation reflecting it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.